RobTillaart/FRAM_I2C/README.md

 | MB85RC1MT  | 128 KB |        |

 Notes
 - Not all types are tested.
-Pleas let me know if you have verified one.
+Please let me know if you have verified one.
 - If there is no deviceID **getSize()** will not work correctly.

 Address = 0x50 (default) ..
 0x57, depends on the lines A0..A2.